RuhansiDeSilva/B4G1-01-AI-and-ML-Group-Assignment/README.md

 - **Purpose:** Transform categorical variables without ordinal relationships into a binary matrix.
 - **Implementation:** Applied to 'Country of Origin' and 'Destination Country' to create binary columns for each category.

+### 5. Scaling / Normalization - IT24103804 - Rijiwan M. F.
+- **Purpose:** Standardize the range of numerical features to improve model performance.
+- **Implementation:** Applied Min-Max scaling to features such as 'Academic Performance' to normalize the data.

-### 5. Feature Engineering - IT24100391 - De Silva T R S
+### 6. Feature Engineering - IT24100391 - De Silva T R S
 - **Purpose:** Create new features or select important ones to improve model accuracy.
 - **Implementation:** Derived new metrics from existing features and applied feature selection to reduce irrelevant variables.

-### 6. Scaling / Normalization - IT24103804 - Rijiwan M. F.
-- **Purpose:** Standardize the range of numerical features to improve model performance.
-- **Implementation:** Applied Min-Max scaling to features such as 'Academic Performance' to normalize the data.

-### 6. Principal Component Analysis (PCA) - IT24100514 - Ahamed M.M.S
+### 7. Principal Component Analysis (PCA) - IT24100514 - Ahamed M.M.S
 - **Purpose:** Reduce the dimensionality of the dataset while retaining most of the variance.
 - **Implementation:** Applied PCA to the dataset to transform features into a smaller set of uncorrelated components.